Skip to main content

 Paid

-This is the follow up to "Let's Build a Go Version of Laravel," and is intended for students who have already taken that course!
-In the first part of this series, we built a re-usable Go module that gave us a lot of functionality, including html, json, and xml response types, support for Go templates and Jet templates to render pages, multiple database support, sessions, and more.
-This time around, we'll improve our Celeritas package and add the following functionality:
+Welcome back!
+This is the follow-up to "Let's Build a Go Version of Laravel" and is specifically crafted for students who have already embarked on the initial journey.
+In the first part of this series, we developed a reusable Go module packed with features such as HTML, JSON, and XML response types, support for Go and Jet templates to render pages, multiple database support, sessions, and more.
+Now, we aim to enhance our Celeritas package with new functionalities:

-• Add support for remote file systems, including Amazon S3 buckets, Minio, sFTP, and WebDAV
+• Support for Remote File Systems: Seamlessly integrate with Amazon S3 buckets, Minio, sFTP, and WebDAV.

-• Improve our database migrations to support both raw SQL and soda's Fizz file format
+• Database Migrations: Support both raw SQL and soda's Fizz file format for improved database migrations.

-• Implement file upload functionality (with support for local and remote file systems)
+• File Upload Functionality: Implement robust file upload features supporting local and remote file systems.

-• Make it easy for users to create tests by pre-populating stub test files and the appropriate setup_test.go files for their projects
+• Test Creation Simplified: Facilitate test creation by pre-populating stub test files and providing setup_test.go files for projects.

-By the time that you have completed this course, you will not only have a solid understanding of each of the things listed above, but also a reusable code base that will help you jump start your next project.
+By the conclusion of this course, you will possess not only a comprehensive understanding of all the topics covered above but also a reusable code base designed to accelerate your future projects.

 This is a demo lesson (10:00 remaining)